EhabLama/massless/readme.md

 # Massless

-Massless is an Open Source cloud file storage server (Similar To Google Drive).
-Host Massless on your own server or trusted platform and then access Massless through your web browser.
+Massless is an Open Source cloud file storage server (Similar To Google Drive and Dropbox).
 Massless uses mongoDB to store file/folder metadata, and supports multiple databases to store the file chunks, such as Amazon S3, the Filesystem, or just MongoDB.
 Massless is built using Node.js, and Typescript.
 The service now even supports Docker images!

 ## Features